toddfast/game-icons-net-font/README.md

 ## Installation and Usage

+If you are doing this for the first time, you can just grab the latest font:

+    `/distro/game-icons-net-font-latest.zip`

+If you are looking for an updated version of the font with newer glyphs, you will need to pick a date-stamped version of the font to install from the `distro` directory of this repo.
+(Generally you will still want the latest version, unless you are trying to synchronize with other people on a specific version.)

-You will need to pick a date-stamped versions of the font to install.
-Each version will look like a separate, individual font to your system.
+Download the archive of your desired version and unpack it locally.
+Note, each version will look like a separate, individual font to your system.
 This scheme ensures that use of older versions of the font are not disturbed by newer versions.

-From the `distro` directory of this repo, download the archive of your desired version of the font and unpack it locally.
 To install the font, follow the instructions listed below:

 ### Use in Adobe Illustrator

-To use the font in Adobe Illustrator, identify the TrueType font file you want to use in this repo:
+To use the font in Adobe Illustrator, copy the TrueType font file you want to use,

-`/<datestamp>/game-icons-net-<datestamp>/game-icons-net-<datestamp>.ttf`
+    `game-icons-net-<datestamp>.ttf`

-Then, copy the font file to the following location and restart Illustrator:
+to the following location and restart Illustrator:

-	<Adobe Illustrator root directory>/Fonts
+	/<Adobe Illustrator root directory>/Fonts

 On OSX, the Illustrator root directory can be found in your `/Applications` directory.